 This module explains the basic knowledge of machine guarding hazards found on construction sites.
-This includes hand tools, power tools, saws, point-ofoperation
+This includes hand tools, power tools, saws, point-ofoperation hazards, in-running nip points, belts, shafts, pulleys, and gears.

 Learners will discover how to identify these hazards and how to protect themselves from becoming an injury statistic.